Essay Press / UW Bothell MFA Book Contest

 Each year the MFA in Creative Writing and Poetics sponsors a book contest with our friends at Essay Press, which is dedicated to publishing artful, innovative, and culturally relevant prose.

-The winners of the contest receive book publication by Essay Press (including author book copies and royalties), and travel expenses for invited readings on the Bothell campus and in downtown Seattle.
+The winner of the contest receives an award of $1,000, book publication by Essay Press, and travel expenses for an invited reading at UW Bothell.
 Our students interview the authors for publication online and have the chance to interact with them at events on and off-campus.

 The contest opens each autumn from mid-October to late November and has rotating judges.
-The judge for 2020 is Renee Gladman.
-Submissions will be accepted from October 1 to December 5, 2020.
 For complete guidelines, please visit Submittable.

 The 2019 Contest was judged by Jill Magi and Ching-In Chen.